Aspose/aspose-repository/en/diagram/_index.md

 ## Get Started

-Aspose hosts all Java APIs at the [Aspose Repository](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-diagram).
-You can easily use Aspose.BarCode for Java API directly in your Maven projects with simple configurations.
+Aspose hosts all Java APIs at the [Aspose Repository](https://repository.aspose.com/diagram/).
+You can easily use Aspose.Diagram for Java API directly in your Maven projects with simple configurations.
 For the detailed instructions please visit [Installing Aspose.Diagram for Java from Aspose Repository](https://docs.aspose.com/diagram/java/installation/) documentation page.

 ## Auto-fit Visio Diagram using Java